Recycling Code

 User Journey

-Thirty minutes after delivery, when the user is likely to have finished their meal, Uber Eats sends a notification introducing the Recycling Code campaign.
+30 minutes after delivery, when the user is likely to have finished their meal, Uber Eats sends a notification introducing the Recycling Code campaign.
 Through a simple five-step journey, users are guided to enjoy their food, wash the container, find the QR code, scan it, and receive a voucher for their next order.

 ⓒYOONHWAN KIM